 Our Narrowboat Adventure

-This place is home base for a lot of residential boat owners.
+This place is the home base for a lot of residential boat owners.
 We met a couple who have lived 11 years on their boat.
 They raised two children on board and commute to work in neighboring towns.
-We learned a lot.
-We got some good information about boating on the Thames.
+We learned a lot and we got some good advice about boating on the Thames.

 How To Pass Moored Boats

-This is a small but important courtesy in the pantheon of canalboat etiquette.
-Before reaching the moored boats slow down to what they call “tickover speed” it’s not more than 2 mph.
+This is a small but important courtesy in the pantheon of canal boat etiquette.
+Before reaching the moored boats slow down to what they call “tick over speed,” it’s not more than two mph.
 (I said this sport was slow!)
 This avoids slapping your new neighbors with wave action.

-If you don’t understand why this is a problem do this.
-Pour out the last glasses of wine whie someone passes you at 4 mph, you’ll figure it out!
+If you don’t understand why this is a problem, do this.
+Pour out the last glasses of wine when someone passes you at four mph, and you’ll figure it out!

 Sunday, September 2: We are up early making coffee.
 From the galley window, the sheep are at eye level.
 I can see what they are chewing on.
 We will take a hint from the sheep and take the day off.
 Walking is a big activity in this kind of boating, and we’ll stroll through the fields to the village.

-Along the rural canals (there are plenty of canals in cities) we meander between pastures, woods and fields of crops.
-The sheep are ubiquitus, and seem to find us a minor tourist attraction for themselves.
-Many mornings, making coffee, in the boat’s little galley, i get that feeling that I am being watched.
-I look around and there is a sheep or two, meditatively chewing and examining my actions.
+Along the rural canals (there are plenty of canals in cities), we meander between pastures, woods, and fields of crops.
+The sheep are ubiquitous and seem to find us a minor tourist attraction for themselves.
+Many mornings, making coffee in the boat’s little galley, I get that feeling that I am being watched.
+I look around, and there is a sheep or two, meditatively chewing and examining my actions.

 We have gotten to love seeing them around.
-They are mostly engaged in grazing but always, like the one on the left take a look at us.
+They are mostly engaged in grazing but always take a look at us like the one on the left.

-With our feet up we can talk about living on the boat.
+With our feet up, we can talk about living on the boat.
 Food: We eat out a good bit.
-We do it when it’s convenient, where the food looks really good, and when we are just too tired to open the silverware drawer.
-We don’t miss anything, on this trip, and we do get really tired.
+We do it when it’s convenient, when the food looks really good, and when we are just too tired to open the silverware drawer.
+We don’t miss anything on this trip and get really tired.

 We had stocked up at the Oxford Covered Market.
 In 1774 they opened this place on the High Street because the outside stalls were “untidy”.
-Oxford is one of those college towns where town and gown had a hard time getting along.
+Oxford is one of those college towns where town and gown struggled to get along.
 Pitched battles!

-To get the market built they formed a committee of half town and half gown and it got done.
-We bought a lot because we had a little freezer but we should have bought more.
-The meat dealer makes wonderful lamb patties with mint, and well-seasoned sausages as well as meat of all kinds.
+To get the market built, they formed a committee of half town and half gown, and it got done.
+We bought a lot because we had a little freezer, but we should have bought more.
+The meat dealer makes wonderful lamb patties with mint, well-seasoned sausages, and meat of all kinds.
 These made wonderful alfresco suppers on the bow.

 I asked the meat man to recommend a good place for cheese and butter.
-He took me by the arm and walked me up the isle to the place he liked.
+He took me by the arm and walked me up the aisle to where he liked.
 He said we were headed to the best cheese man in Oxford.
 If he wasn’t, we’d like to meet the one who was.

-On one of our early days in the Osney part of Oxford we stocked up at a new Waitrose market.
+On one of our early days in the Osney part of Oxford, we stocked up at a new Waitrose market.
 Some things are hard to find in another country.
-At home, when I don’t have time to make chicken stock I buy it in a paper carton.
-At Waitrose a man watched me wandering the isle and showed me concentrated stock in tiny containers.
+When I don’t have time to make chicken stock at home, I buy it in a paper carton.
+At Waitrose, a man watched me wandering the isle and showed me concentrated stock in tiny containers.

-Concentrated is good when you are walking with lots of bags and it is a great product to keep onboard.
-We carried our bags in a high-traffic area, always cognizant of the fact that the cars are not coming at you from the direction you expect.
+Concentrated is good when you are walking with lots of bags, and it is a great product to keep onboard.
+We carried our bags in a high-traffic area, always cognizant of the fact that the cars are not coming at us from the direction we expect.
 This is important if you come from a place where they don’t drive “British style” do not forget it!

 Getting to the Stores

-We anticipated that most of our moorings would not be near to grocery stores, we prepared reasonably well.
+We anticipated that most of our moorings would not be near grocery stores, we prepared reasonably well.
 Another time we might set up a grocery account and meet the delivery truck.
 I read a travel memoir written by a woman who always buys a folding cart when they stay for a long time in rented quarters.
 They just leave it behind for the next renter.
-A good idea.
+That is a good idea.

-We have a 4 burner stove, an oven and broiler.
-No toaster and the tool selection is ok.
+We have a 4-burner stove, an oven, and a broiler.
+No toaster, and the tool selection is ok.
 The knives are dangerously dull.
 Pete sharpened them so I would stop beating up the onions.
 I made a lot of soups and stews.
 The frozen servings came in handy at the end of a long day.
 Sometimes we would moor in a beautiful country area.
 Quiet and beautiful, just us and the cows – but no stores.

 I learned to cook a meal in shifts.
-Sauté the vegetables, refrigerate, we operate the locks, finish the meal later.
-Travel is busier some days than others, longer distance, more locks, things to see, it’s good to have a meal ready.
+Sauté the vegetables, refrigerate, operate the locks, and finish the meal later.
+Travel is busier some days than others, with longer distances, more locks, and things to see; it’s good to have a meal ready.

 Aynho Village Life

-It is said to be beautiful with wonderful views, a manor house, church and a great hotel for lunch.
+It is said to be beautiful, with wonderful views, a manor house, a church, and a great hotel for lunch.
 We make reservations at the Great Western Arms, beside the boatyard, for the Sunday roast they are famous for.